22nd Operations Group: Origins

 The Group was located at Langley Field, Virginia.
 Its first aircraft were a few Douglas B-18 Bolo bombers, with a few North American B-25 Mitchell bombers allocated to the 18th Reconnaissance Squadron.

 In 1941 the Group transitioned to Martin B-26 Marauder bombers, a fast bomber with very specialized aerodynamic capabilities.
 These capabilities included short, stubby wings, which led the plane to be known as "The Flying Prostitute" (no visible means of support).
 However its flying characteristics led to many crashes, which also led to the plane being known as "The Flying Coffin".

 Throughout 1941 the 22nd trained extensively, increasing in intensity in November 1941.
 It was so combat ready that 16 hours after the Japanese attack on Pearl Harbor on 7 December 1941, the 44 planes of the 22nd headed for the West Coast and on to the South West Pacific.

-B-26 Marauder torpedo bomber Susie-Q of the 408th Bombardment Squadron.
+Martin B-26 Marauder torpedo bomber Susie-Q of the 408th Bombardment Squadron.
 It was flown by 1st Lt.
 James Muri during the Battle of Midway on 4 June 1942.